On Chamber-regular $\tilde C_2$-Lattices

 \begin{lemma} Let $Q$ be the unique generalized quadrangle of order (3,5).
 Let $G$ be a group of automorphisms of $Q$ that is regular on the edges.
-Then the action $(G, Q)$ is isomorphic to the action of one of the groups $L_1,\dots, L_{11}$, indicated in Table \ref{tbl:presentations_quadrangle} in Appendix \ref{app:presentations}, on its coset graph with respect to the subgroups $\langle a_i \rangle$ and $\langle b_i \rangle$.
-Furthermore these actions are pairwise not isomorphic. \end{lemma}
+Then the action $(G, Q)$ is isomorphic to the action of one of the groups $L_1,\dots, L_{11}$, indicated in Table \ref{tbl:presentations_quadrangle} in Appendix \ref{app:presentations}, on its coset graph with respect to the subgroups $\langle a_i \rangle$ of order four and $\langle b_i \rangle$ of order six.
+Furthermore, these actions are pairwise not isomorphic. \end{lemma}

 \begin{lemma} Let $K_{4,4}$ be the complete bipartite graph with partition size $(4,4)$.
 Let $G$ be a group of automorphisms of $K_{4,4}$ that is regular on the edges.
-Then the action $(G, K_{4,4})$ is isomorphic to the action of one of the groups $L_{12},\dots, L_{21}$, indicated in Table \ref{tbl:K44} in Appendix \ref{app:presentations}, on its coset graph with respect to the subgroups $\langle a_i \rangle$ and $\langle b_i \rangle$.
-Furthermore these actions are pairwise not isomorphic. \end{lemma}
+Then the action $(G, K_{4,4})$ is isomorphic to the action of one of the groups $L_{12},\dots, L_{21}$, indicated in Table \ref{tbl:K44} in Appendix \ref{app:presentations}, on its coset graph with respect to the subgroups $\langle a_i \rangle$ and $\langle b_i \rangle$, which are both of order four.
+Furthermore, these actions are pairwise not isomorphic. \end{lemma}

 \begin{lemma} Let $K_{6,6}$ be the complete bipartite graph with partition size $(6,6)$.
 Let $G$ be a group of automorphisms of $K_{6,6}$ that is regular on the edges.
-Then the action $(G, K_{6,6})$ is isomorphic to the action of one of the groups $L_{22},\dots, L_{35}$, indicated in Table \ref{tbl:K66} in Appendix \ref{app:presentations}, on its coset graph with respect to the subgroups $\langle a_i \rangle$ and $\langle b_i \rangle$.
+Then the action $(G, K_{6,6})$ is isomorphic to the action of one of the groups $L_{22},\dots, L_{35}$, indicated in Table \ref{tbl:K66} in Appendix \ref{app:presentations}, on its coset graph with respect to the subgroups $\langle a_i \rangle$ and $\langle b_i \rangle$, which are both of order six.
 Furthermore these actions are pairwise not isomorphic. \end{lemma}

-\begin{remark} While the groups $L_1, \dots, L_{11}$ acting on $Q$ are pairwise non-isomorphic, several of the groups $L_{12}, \dots, L_{35}$ acting on $K_{44}$ and $K_{66}$ are indeed isomorphic.
-In fact we have that $L_{13} \cong L_{18} \cong L_{19}$, $L_{15} \cong L_{16} \cong L_{21}$, $L_{22} \cong L_{26} \cong L_{27} \cong L_{28} \cong L_{30} \cong L_{31}$, $L_{23} \cong L_{24} \cong L_{32} \cong L_{33} \cong L_{34}$ and $L_{29} \cong L_{35}$.
-For the groups $L_{12}, \dots, L_{35}$ we provide a short description of the isomorphism type in table \ref{tbl:descriptionL12L35} in Appendix \ref{app:more_data}. \end{remark}
+\begin{remark} While the groups $L_1, \dots, L_{11}$ acting on $Q$ are pairwise non-isomorphic, several of the groups $L_{12}, \dots, L_{35}$ acting on $K_{4,4}$ and $K_{6,6}$ are indeed isomorphic.
+In fact, we have that $L_{13} \cong L_{18} \cong L_{19}$, $L_{15} \cong L_{16} \cong L_{21}$, $L_{22} \cong L_{26} \cong L_{27} \cong L_{28} \cong L_{30} \cong L_{31}$, $L_{23} \cong L_{24} \cong L_{32} \cong L_{33} \cong L_{34}$ and $L_{29} \cong L_{35}$.
+For the groups $L_{12}, \dots, L_{35}$ we provide a short description of the isomorphism type in Table \ref{tbl:descriptionL12L35} in Appendix \ref{app:more_data}. \end{remark}